RatnadipDas/loc-os/README.md

-# 🐚 LoC OS: RISC-V Kernel Project loc-os
+# 🐚 LoC OS: RISC-V Kernel Project
 This project is an attempt to build an OS kernel in C, based on the tutorial available at:

 ---